 The Trustee's focus on climate change risk mitigation, adaptation to the physical effects of climate change, and the successful transition to a low-carbon economy plays an important role in how investments are managed in all three sections of the Funds - the Open Fund DB Section, the Open Fund DC Section and the Closed Fund.
-As a result of this activity, the Trustee switched the Open Fund DB Section and Closed Fund equity allocations from broad market value index-based funds to low carbon-based funds, having already done that for the DC Section and AVC funds the previous year.
+As a result of this activity, the Trustee has previously switched the Funds' equity allocations from broad market value index-based funds to low carbon-based funds.